XUranus/JVM/demos/README.md

 # Demo
-these are some passed test cases you can run
+Here are some passed test cases you can run with